-You may also be called to see an anaesthesiologist prior to your surgical date.
-This may occur at either the hospital or at RebalanceMD.
+You may also be called to speak with an anaesthesiologist prior to your surgical date.
+This may occur at either the hospital or at Rebalance^{MD}.
 You should bring any questions you may have about your anaesthesia or pain issues to this appointment.